strusoft/femdesign-api/setup-dynamo-sln.md

 Clone and create a local repository

 ## 2. Create new project from existing code
 Create new Visual Studio C# class library project from existing code and chose your repository.
 Set .NET Framework to match references.
+Set build output xml-file to generate comments.

 ## 3. Add references
 Add necessary references